IBT-FMI/StereotaXYZ/README.md

 ##Getting Started

-To use the sofware, after [installing it](#installation), you will need to:
+To use the software, after [installing it](#installation), you will need to:

 * Create a “Skullsweep” file analogous to the [example file](example_data/skull_6465.csv) distributed with the software.
-* Choose a reference point (most commonly bregma) for all your measurements; lambda can also be used as a reference, but them be sure to specify lambda's cordinates relative to bregma (as we do in the example file).
+* Choose a reference point (most commonly bregma) for all your measurements; lambda can also be used as a reference, but if you use it, be sure to specify lambda's cordinates relative to bregma (as we do in the example file).
 * Fill in skullsweep point coordinates (best recorded by lowering a thin pipette or stylus until it makes contact with a properly restrained and positioned animal's skull).
-* Enter the coordinates for any targets you might want to use.
+* Enter the coordinates for any targets you might want to reach; these are best extracted from an atlas or a preliminary MRI recording of the animal.
 * Run any of our [command line interfaces](#usage-examples), specifying the desired target and the desired angle of entry.

 ## Installation

 ### Gentoo Linux
 StereotaXYZ is distributed with a [.gentoo](.gentoo) specification installation instruction.
-If using a Gentoo system, you can simplky clone this overlay, and use the associated script to install the software, and automatically handle all of its dependencies.
+If using a Gentoo system, you can simply clone this overlay, and use the associated script to install the software, and automatically handle all of its dependencies.
 As root, run:

 ````